Henry Austin (Indian politician): Biography

 Austin also became a minister in the government of former Prime Minister of India Charan Singh.
 He was in charge of civil and food supplies, a position which was the equivalent of the rank of state minister.
 Austin was named as India's ambassador to Portugal in 1985 by PM Rajiv Gandhi.
 He also served as member of Kerala State Minority Commission.
 As MP of Ernakulam he was instrumental in establishing the Cochin shipyard in 1972 at Ernakulam, the shipyard is a major employer which employs thousands.
 He was also the prime mover to get the Ernakulam Bypass sanctioned and in developing the South and North railway stations.
-He had famously mooted the Super tanker Berth off the Kochi coast although it was years later when a bunkering terminal was established as part of Vallarpadam container terminal.
+He had famously mooted the supertanker Berth off the Kochi coast, although it was years later when a bunkering terminal was established as part of Vallarpadam container terminal.
 Austin was visiting his daughter in Thiruvananthapuram when he began complaining of uneasiness.
 He died on his way to the hospital on 15 May 2008, at the age of 88.
-He was buried at the Infant Jesus Roman Catholic Church Cemetery in Kochi, India.
+He was buried at the Infant Jesus Roman Catholic Church cemetery in Kochi, India.

 Henry Austin was married to Grace.
 The couple had eight children –3 sons and 5 daughters.

-Dr. Henry Austin's political legacy is being carried forward by his grandson who is also named Henry Austin.
+Dr. Henry Austin's political legacy is being carried forward by his grandson, who is also named Henry Austin.
 He is currently the President of Indian National Congress, Ernakulam North Block Committee.